vbe0201/switch-cmake/README.md

 ## Introduction

-This project aims to provide a CMake toolchain for Nintendo Switch homebrew development with devkitA64 and libnx.
-It is intended as an alternative to the makefile-based system currently used with these tools.
+This project aims to provide a CMake toolchain for Nintendo Switch homebrew development using devkitA64 and libnx.
+It is intended as an alternative to the makefile-based system currently provided with the tools.

 ### Why CMake